kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatecoffee shop website with HTML CSS and JavaScript
+Animated offee shop website with HTML CSS and JavaScript